v11580/nibbler-Dark-Mode/README.md

 ## Installation - Mac

+1) Download and install the original version from the links below.
+2)Copy and replace the files from the source directory of this fork.

 Mac builds have been made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) - the latter is probably more up-to-date.

 ## Advanced engine options